bm-vs/SDIS/README.txt

 java client.Client <rmiName> SPACE <space>
 java client.Client <rmiName> STATE

-with rmiName being the same as the peer the client is going to be associated with
+with rmiName being the same as the peer the client is going to be associated with.
+These commands must be run inside the folder 'out' where the class files are located.

 =====================================================================================================